Introduction

 Detailed Explanation

 From a psychological standpoint, hazing can have both positive and negative effects on team cohesion, depending on how it is implemented and perceived.
+Still, this effect is limited to voluntary and non-harmful activities.
+This effect occurs when people value something more highly if they had to work hard or endure discomfort to achieve it.
 In some cases, individuals who voluntarily participate in mild hazing rituals may feel a stronger connection to the group afterward, a phenomenon known as the "effort justification" effect.
-This effect occurs when people value something more highly if they had to work hard or endure discomfort to achieve it.
-However, this effect is limited to voluntary and non-harmful activities.
-When hazing involves coercion, abuse, or humiliation, it can lead to feelings of resentment, fear, and alienation, which are antithetical to true cohesion.
+When hazing involves coercion, abuse, or humiliation, it can lead to feelings of resentment, fear, and alienation, which are antithetical to true cohesion Simple as that..

 Step-by-Step or Concept Breakdown

-To understand the relationship between hazing and team cohesion, it's important to break down the key components:
+To understand the relationship between hazing and team cohesion, make sure to break down the key components:

-- Voluntary vs. Involuntary Participation: Voluntary participation in mild, non-harmful rituals may foster a sense of unity, but involuntary participation can lead to trauma and division.
+- Voluntary vs. Involuntary Participation: Voluntary participation in mild, non-harmful rituals may grow a sense of unity, but involuntary participation can lead to trauma and division.

 - Intensity and Harm: Mild challenges may build resilience, but severe or abusive hazing can cause lasting psychological damage and erode trust.